Biography

 Professional experience

-Dr. Josh Weese is a Teaching Assistant Professor at Kansas State University in the department of Computer Science.
-Dr. Weese joined K-State as faculty in the Fall of 2017.
-Dr. Weese received a bachelor’s degree from K-State Polytechnic in 2011.
-He has worked for Philips Lighting as a software engineer, Kasa Industrial Controls Inc. as an IT assistant and at the Cerner Corporation as a systems engineer intern.
-He then worked as a teaching and research assistant at K-State, and completed a master’s degree in 2011 and a doctorate in 2017.
+Dr. Josh Weese is a Teaching Associate Professor in the Department of Computer Science at Kansas State University.
+He joined K-State as faculty in Fall 2017 and has served as the CS undergraduate program director since 2024.
+He earned his associate's and bachelor's degrees from K-State Salina in 2011.
+He has worked at Philips Lighting as a software engineer, Kasa Industrial Controls Inc. as an IT assistant, and Cerner Corporation as a systems engineer intern.
+He also served as a teaching and research assistant at K-State, as well as a GK-12 Insight Fellow.
+He completed a master's degree in 2011 and a doctorate in 2017.

 Research

-Dr. Weese has expertise in data science, software engineering, web technologies, computer science education research, and primary and secondary outreach programs.
-He has been a lead developer for the Data Explorer, a data analytics and visualization portal hosted by PhysPort by the AAPT.
-The portal enables physics faculty to upload assessment data to receive instant feedback including expert recommendations and customized visualizations.
+Dr. Weese has expertise in data science, software engineering, web technologies, computer science education research, and K-12 outreach programs.
+He has been a lead developer for Data Explorer, a data analytics and visualization portal hosted on PhysPort by the AAPT.
+The portal enables physics faculty to upload assessment data and receive instant feedback, including expert recommendations and customized visualizations.

-His main area of focus is computer science education, particularly creating and developing curriculum and assessments for computational thinking for K-12.
-He has been highly active in various outreach programs including Kansas STARBASE, Girl Scouts of the USA, USD 383 summer STEM camp, and more.
-Dr. Weese has also participated in research for machine learning applications including polyphonic signal detection, parody detection, and text extraction.
+His main area of focus is computer science education, particularly creating and developing curriculum and assessments for K-12 computational thinking.
+He has been active in outreach programs including Kansas STARBASE, Girl Scouts of the USA, USD 383 summer STEM camp, and more.
+He has also participated in machine learning research, including polyphonic signal detection, parody detection, and text extraction.

-Currently, Dr. Weese is focusing on implementing grant projects from the NSF on broadening participation in computer science with a focus on rural Kansas students.
-He is also actively training in-service teachers how to teach computer science through grant support from the Kansas Department of Education in relation to K-State’s Cyber Pipeline program.
-Dr. Weese also co-directs the (Advancing Learning and Teaching in Computer Science Lab)[https://alt.cs.ksu.edu/] in the Department of Computer Science at Kansas State University.
+Currently, Dr. Weese is implementing NSF grant projects on broadening participation in computer science, with a focus on rural Kansas students.
+He is also actively training in-service teachers to teach computer science through grant support from the Kansas Department of Education in relation to K-State's Cyber Pipeline program.
+He also co-directs the Advancing Learning and Teaching in Computer Science Lab (https://alt.cs.ksu.edu/) in the Department of Computer Science at Kansas State University.